LEKA:LLM-Enhanced Knowledge Augmentation: Methodology

 where $ \Gamma(\mathcal{P}_k, \mathcal{P}_T)$ represents the set of all joint distributions with marginals $\mathcal{P}_k$ and $\mathcal{P}_T$ on $ \mathcal{X} \times \mathcal{X} $.
 The Wasserstein distance minimizes the transportation cost while preserving the geometric structure of the data distributions.
 Specifically, the Wasserstein distance calculates the minimum ``geographical'' cost required to move data from one distribution to another, where ``geographical'' cost refers to the cost of moving data from one point to another in the feature space.

-Moreover, the Wasserstein distance is particularly useful when dealing with distributions whose support sets (i.e., the effective range or set of the distributions) do not fully overlap.
+Moreover, the Wasserstein distance is advantageous when dealing with distributions whose support sets (i.e., the effective range or set of the distributions) do not fully overlap.
 In real-world data applications, it is common for the source and target datasets to originate from different distributions.
 Their data points do not align perfectly and cover the same areas.
-In these cases, traditional distance metrics like the Euclidean distance may not effectively reflect the true differences between the two datasets, as they merely measure differences in position but ignore the overall structure of the data distributions.
+In these cases, traditional distance metrics like the Euclidean distance poorly reflect the actual differences between the two datasets, as they merely measure differences in position but ignore the overall structure of the data distributions.

 With this source-target alignment process, the LLM improves the efficiency of knowledge transfer from the source domain to the target domain.
 Thus, it enhances the overall performance of our transfer learning models.
-Further, we optimize data handling and boost the adaptability and accuracy of transfer learning for adoption in various applications
+Further, we optimize data handling and boost the adaptability and accuracy of transfer learning for adoption in various applications.